 This special storytime is for the youngest readers-to-be and their caregivers.

 The club encourages engineering and creativity by building with unique and recycled materials.
-This month's theme is "Puppets."
+This month's theme is "Gravity Art."

 KARAOKE Hosted by karaoke fanatic Dr. Fred and featuring a large assortment of pop, rock, indie and more.
 Every Thursday!